Founder-side operator for product businesses

 Real product businesses with real operating complexity.

-The work is for founder-led companies where growth is real, the complexity is real, and the business still depends too much on founder memory and founder follow-through.
+I work with founder-led product companies where the growth is real, the complexity is real, and the business still depends too much on founder memory and founder follow-through.

 Physical products